houzyk/thephilosophicalcode/content/articles/idempotency-in-action.md

 ### 6. REST API

-Some Restful APIs are designed to be idempotent with requests such as GET, HEAD, OPTIONS and TRACE.
+Some Restful APIs are designed to be idempotent with requests such as `GET`, `HEAD`, `OPTIONS` and `TRACE`.
 They don’t change the data.

 ```ruby
 GET /api/users/12345
 ```

-This GET request does not alter the server's state, and even if executed repeatedly, the user data will be returned consistently.
+This `GET` request does not alter the server's state, and even if executed repeatedly, the user data will be returned consistently.

-PUT & DELETE despite changing the data does so only once i.e. if you delete a resource once or many times, the resource is deleted only once.
-Same with PUT which is an update operation.
+`PUT` & `DELETE` despite changing the data does so only once i.e. if you delete a resource once or many times, the resource is deleted only once.
+Same with `PUT` which is an update operation.

 Consider an example using HTTParty in Ruby: